Hidden-Histories/Public-Resources/documentation/UsingPorPOIseWithAR-vos.md

   - A good size is between **500 - 1050 pixels on a side.**

 Additionally, the AR-vos app needs to be able to identify your trigger image to decide how to depict your AR content:
-- If the trigger image is for instance a small section of a large mural, facade or poster, it has to be able to **identify** it - it should be a **unique** part of the larger image.
+- If the trigger image is for instance a small section of a large mural, facade or poster, it has to be able to **identify** it - it should be a **distinctive** part of the larger image.
-- **Orientation:** it has to be able to tell which direction is up - remember, it doesn't feel gravity!
+- **Asymmetrical:** it has to be able to tell which direction is up - remember, it doesn't feel gravity!
 If it is symmetrical, it can't tell which direction is up or down.

-This means the trigger image should be:
-- **Asymmetrical** - otherwise it doesn't know which way is up.
 - **High contrast** - otherwise it'll all look like a blur.
 - **Lots of detail** - otherwise it'll be hard to identify uniquely.

-### How does AR-vos access your trigger image?
+### Test the trigger images in your example AR-vosImage layer

 As mentioned above, the POI setting **URL for trigger image** is where you tell AR-vos what image to look for as a trigger for this POI.
 Let's take a look at an existing trigger image: